bukkywins/Data-Analysis_Project-1/Project-1_Details.md

 ![alt text](https://github.com/bukkywins/Data-Analysis_Project-1/blob/main/images/Data-Model.jpeg "The Data Model")

 ### Cleaning the datasets
 To clean the dataset, I started to remove the columns which are not needed to answer the business question from each table.
-In the content table, I removed the USER ID and URL columns
+In the content table, I removed the USER ID and URL columns.

-![alt text](https://github.com/bukkywins/Data-Analysis_Project-1/blob/main/images/Project-1_Excel1.png "The Content Table") The content table contained records with quotation marks in the category column.
-I had to clean the records by using the find and replace feature to remove the quotation marks
+![alt text](https://github.com/bukkywins/Data-Analysis_Project-1/blob/main/images/Project-1_Excel1.png "The Content Table") The <b>Content table</b> contained records with quotation marks in the category column.
+I had to clean the records by using the find and replace feature in excel to remove the quotation marks.
+The Content table had no blank records.

 ![alt text](https://github.com/bukkywins/Data-Analysis_Project-1/blob/main/images/Project-1_Excel2.png "The Content Table")

 ![alt text](https://github.com/bukkywins/Data-Analysis_Project-1/blob/main/images/Project-1_Excel3.png "The Content Table")

+I followed the same process for the <b>reactions table</b>.
+The <b>Reactions table</b> contained some null /blank records in the Reaction type column.
+I removed this using the filter to remove the blank records